Gut support for Histamine Intolerance and MCAS

-So, my gut was out of whack for years… literally years.
+Like many of our clients, Beth’s gut was out of whack for years:

-But I finally got my gut in great shape.
-Taking digestive enzymes was one of the major things that made a huge difference.
+After years of trial and error, she did manage to get her gut back into shape.
+Good digestive enzymes were one of the major things that made a difference.

 Then something awful happened.

-I was using a hydrogen water machine as a part of a case study.
+She was using a hydrogen water machine as part of a study.

 It hadn’t.

-And I drank the water for two days before I found out.
-I quickly developed a lot of new gut problemsdiarrhea, bloating, gas, etc.
+She drank the water for two days before she found out.
+And gut problems quickly surfaced – diarrhea, bloating, gas.

-I lost my ability to tolerate FODMAPs.
-And when I tested my gut, I had significant bacteria and candida infections.
+She lost her ability to tolerate FODMAPs.
+And had significant bacteria and Candida infections.

-But the things I tried in the past weren’t working this time.
-I was really frustrated!
+But the things that worked in the past weren’t working this time around.

-Steve reminded me to go back to basics – start with increasing digestive supports.
+And he reminded Beth to go back to basics—to start with increasing digestive supports.

 It’s important you know that this blog post is for informational and educational purposes.
 It’s not meant to treat any health condition or to be prescriptive for anyone.
 If you have any medical condition, it is critical you work under the care and guidance of a licensed medical provider.

-In my practice, I work with Mast Cell Activation and Histamine Intolerance.
-And about 90% of the people I see have gut problems.
+In the clinic, we work with Mast Cell Activation Syndrome and Histamine Intolerance.
+And about 90% of the people we see have significant gut problems.

-• Diamine oxidase (DAO) One of the major histamine degrading enzymes is made in the gut.
-DAO production goes way down if there is gut inflammation.
+• Diamine oxidase enzymes (DAO enzymes) – This major enzyme that helps break down histamine is made in the gut.
+DAO levels and DAO activity go way down if there is gut inflammation.
+Low DAO can lead to Histamine Intolerance and activated mast cells.

 • Inflammation – There are a huge number of mast cells in the gut.
 Gut inflammation means more mast cell activation.
 And mast cell activation means more histamine release (as well as hundreds of other inflammatory mast cell mediators.)

-Most commonly these issues present as constipation and diarrhea.
+These often show up as chronic constipation and diarrhea.
 So, let’s start there.

-Constipation and diarrhea are frequent symptoms in Mast Cell Activation Syndrome and Histamine Intolerance.
+Constipation and diarrhea are frequent symptoms in Mast Cell Activation Syndrome (MCAS) and Histamine Intolerance.

 Most people tend to have one or the other.
 However, you could switch back and forth between them.

-This can be due to any number of things.
-It could be from:
+This can be due to any number of things:

 No matter what the cause, constipation and diarrhea tell you that your gut is crying out for help.